[Fix] The application was unable to start correctly (0xc0000005)

 Initiating the Full Scan

-5. After you opt for a full scan, the software will start scanning your entire computer to look for any malware or viruses that might’ve disguised themselves as normal executables or applications.
+5. After you opt for a full scan, the software will begin scanning your entire computer to search for any malware or viruses that might have disguised themselves as normal executables or applications.

-6. After this scan has been finished, check to see if the error message still persists.
+6. After this scan is finished, check to see if the error message still persists.

 1. Download Driver Easy on your computer.